SAaradhya/Vision-TDCM/README.md

-This Project aims to create a artificial vision setup to support an agriculture-based robot.
+This Project aims to create an artificial vision setup to support an agriculture-based robot.